-The authors of A Woman’s Book of Choices admit that “Another pre-Roe standby that many women employed successfully was threatening or feigning suicide….sympathetic doctors readily used any excuse, no matter how flimsy, to do what came in late pre‑Roe days to be called ‘therapeutic’ abortions.9
+The authors of A Woman’s Book of Choices admit, “Another pre-Roe standby that many women employed successfully was threatening or feigning suicide…. sympathetic doctors readily used any excuse, no matter how flimsy, to do what came in late pre‑Roe days to be called ‘therapeutic’ abortions.8

 This book also shows women how to lie and be dramatic during abortion interviews:

 During the interview, weep, show anger, fear, disgust, outright destructiveness of your clothing or small objects, say, the ashtray on his desk which can be broken on the floor or against a wall.
 Don’t overdo this.
 You will be billed for the broken things later!
 Don’t break the doctor’s head.
 This is a “no‑no”….
 How’s your attention span?….
 You can’t seem to concentrate on anything for more than a couple of minutes….
 Be dull and very sad.
 Cry a bit.
 Just sit in silence, and make him repeat questions as though you hadn’t heard a word….
 And now for the Manic Scene: Just like the opera, ladies!
 Brighten up, beam like a sunrise…. let your thoughts gallop wildly…. your speech flows like the Danube in flood time…. you might try taking off your shoes, kicking them all the way across his office, wriggling your toes.
 Then say, “That feels so good, I think I’ll take everything off.”9